 - Example of DNS TTL

 DNS TTLs are vital to websites that make constant changes and updates frequently.
 By having a lower TTL, we can ensure that we are receiving the most recent updates in a given timeframe.

-Our time to live is critical in controlling our resolver caching directly.
 For example, our DNS resolver will pull a DNS record from its authoritative server every hour.
 Then for that hour, every user that queries that DNS site will receive a cached version of the website until the resolver pulls another update copy from the authoritative server again.